tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 These instructions only cover the case of rendering from fonts, so the [needed fonts](Fonts) must be installed first.

 The setup for running [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) is the same as for base Tesseract.
-Note that it is beneficial to have more training text and make more pages though, as neural nets don't generalize as well and need to train on something similar to what they will be running on.
-If the target domain is severely limited, then all the dire warnings about needing a lot of training data may not apply, but the network specification may need to be changed.
+Use `--linedata_only` option for LSTM training.

-Training data is created using [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) as follows: Note that your fonts location may vary.
+Training data is created using [tesstrain.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) as follows: Note that your fonts location may vary.

 ```